 I have a dear friend, who sadly passed away a few years ago.
 He was a dashing, British actor named Peter Dennis who was delightfully full of himself, as only British folk can pull off with graceful aplomb.
-I think of him all the time, but the pearl of kindness that he always imparted upon everyone he met comes to me particularly often during the holidays.
+I think of him all the time, but the pearl of kindness that he always imparted upon everyone he met comes to me particularly often these days.

 He had this valediction that I thought was…just so…British.
 In those circumstances where most of us say, “Goodbye!” or “See ya later!”
 Peter would say, “May Blessings upon thee fall.”